Snapchat Adds Lower Funnel Tools for Performance Marketers

 Positioning itself as an antidote to traditional social media platforms, Snap reported a higher-than-anticipated Q1 revenue of nearly $1.2 billion, marking a 21% year-over-year increase.
 Additionally, the number of small and medium advertisers on the platform surged by 85% year-over-year in Q1, according to the company.

-However, Darshan Kantak, Snap’s svp of revenue product, acknowledged the platform still faces challenges with direct response capabilities, exacerbated by Apple’s App Tracking Transparency (ATT) framework and Google’s decision to phase out third-party cookies.
+However, Darshan Kantak, Snap’s svp of revenue product, acknowledged the platform had faced challenges with direct response capabilities, exacerbated by Apple’s App Tracking Transparency (ATT) framework and Google’s decision to phase out third-party cookies.

 “For performance advertisers, we know that ROI, ROAS or CPI is king,” said Patrick Harris, president of the Americas at Snap.
 “That’s why we’ve been putting so much energy into our lower funnel solutions.
 And at the end of the day, the improvements we’ve made are helping clients get more bang for their bucks.”